modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

   width="50%"
 />

 To decide which feature to use at each node, we need to compute a score for each feature.
-We can compute the score for each feature in parallel.
+We do this by iterating over each column in the matrix.
+The following is a sequential iteration over the columns.

 ```rust
 dataset.columns().iter().map(|column| {